-‘Interview‘- the face-to-face conversation between the candidate and the interviewer, is the basic understanding that we have regarding interviews.
-But, since we have a knack for evolution, traditional interviews have become a thing of the past and paved a way for a new form of interview called the ‘one-way video interview‘.
+‘Interview‘- the face-to-face conversation between the candidate and the interviewer is the basic understanding that we have regarding interviews.
+But, traditional interviews are a thing of the past and paved a way for a new form of interview called the ‘one-way video interview‘.

 The newest trend in the realm of interviews is the ‘one-way video interview’.
 This mode has given a new meaning to interviews and companies are going berserk over the application.
 An interview mode that does not require the candidate and the interviewer to sit face to face sure sounds innovative.

-So, we are going to cover everything there is to know about one-way video interviews and everything that comes with this ‘great power’.
+So, we are going to cover everything there is to know about what is a one-way video interviews and everything that comes with this ‘great power’.

 What is a One-Way Video Interview?

 A technology-enabled interview mode where the candidate answers the preset questions by the interviewer.
 A one-way video interview is done as a replacement for the phone-screening.
 It is done in the initial phase of the interview process.

 The process is fast-paced and more productive compared to the traditional mode of the interview.
 One-way video interviews are very much convenient.
 The candidate can provide the answers through their smartphones, tablets, or laptops at any time.